damianeoloan/jekyll-school/posts/students/bob/_posts/2015-12-09-bobster-short-form.md

 tags:
 ---
 <!-- Add your markdown here.
 See http://markdowntutorial.com/ for a getting-started guide -->
-"Let’s say you really want to get in shape, but never remember to exercise.
-You can keep beating yourself up for your forgetfulness, or you can put a system in place.
-Maybe you have your roommate check to see that you exercise before you leave your house in the morning or you set a regular time to consistently go to the gym together.
-Life isn’t a high school exam; you don’t have to solve your problems on your own."
+"Life isn’t a high school exam; you don’t have to solve your problems on your own."